 Dealing with Change

 Half of all mental health conditions emerge during youth (12-24 years of age).
-It usually affects how young people think, feel, behave, and it can cause emotional, functional and physical problems.
+It usually affects how young people think, feel, behave and can cause emotional, functional, and physical problems.

-Feeling of hopelessness, negative thoughts, numbness, and difficulty concentrating are some of the common symptoms.
-Constantly experiencing the said symptoms will hinder their ability to perform to their full potential and interfere with daily tasks.
+Feelings of hopelessness, negative thoughts, numbness, and difficulty concentrating are some of the common symptoms.
+Constantly experiencing the said symptoms will hinder their ability to perform to their full potential and may interfere in doing daily tasks.

 What’s normal and What’s not

-Being a teenager alone is a difficult phase.
-What more if you are a teenager with mental illness?
-It can be difficult to tell whether a teen is experiencing behavioural changes as part of growing up or is already showing signs of a mental health disorder.
+Being a teenager alone is a difficult phase, even more so if you are a teenager with a mental illness.
+It can be difficult to tell whether a teen has behavioural changes as a part of growing up or is already showing signs of a mental health disorder.

 Mental disorders likely won’t get better on their own — and it may get worse or lead to other problems if untreated.
 If you know someone and you think they are struggling with something — talk to them.
 Encourage them to share their thoughts and concerns with their parents, teachers or a healthcare provider.